npm/npm/doc/cli/npm-install.md

 `devDependencies` or only non-`devDependencies` to be installed regardless of the `NODE_ENV`.

 See `npm-config(7)`.
-Many of the configuration params have some effect on installation, since that's most of what npm does.
+Many of the configuration params have some effect on installation, since that’s most of what npm does.

 ## ALGORITHM